nathan99sun/Code-Portfolio/README.md

 ## Generative adversarial networks (GANs)

+GANs, or generative adversarial networks, contain two neural networks, a generator and a discriminator, that compete with each other.
+Given a training set, GANs are capable of generating original data with similar properties to the training set.

 DRAGAN-main is the main file to run.

 dataloader and utils are used to help DRAGAN and WassersteinGAN run.